 - Presence: 4-5

-You can also experiment with rolling back the volume on your guitar for some cleaner sections.
-This will help you achieve a more versatile sound without having to change your settings on the fly.
+You can also experiment with rolling back the volume on your guitar.
+This may work great for some cleaner sections.
+It will help you achieve a more versatile sound without having to change your settings on the fly.

 Otherwise, use your clean channel if your amp is designed with one.
 A Vox AC30-type sound will work great for the clean parts.